 For these reasons and more, you may want to consider implementing the following old wives' tales to help your child drift off to dreamland.

-This tissue trick video may have swept the internet recently, but the art of getting your kid to sleep with a type of hypnosis has been around for ages.
+tissue trick video may have swept the internet recently, but the art of getting your kid to sleep with a type of hypnosis has been around for ages.
 “It’s not the tissue that matters, it’s the motion,” pediatrician Dafna Ahdoot told Yahoo!
 News.
 “You’re basically stimulating baby’s ability to self soothe, which calms him down and helps him go to sleep.”
+6 Be Consistent

 Snuggling in bed with your child to help her fall asleep works, and I know this from personal experience.
 There may be no place that feels more safe, secure, and relaxing for a child than in mom's arms.
 The key is to prevent yourself from falling asleep, too, in the few minutes it usually takes for your kid to get into deep slumber.